 Yellow starthistle is a horrifying invasive weed that outcompetes natives, is covered in horrible spines (so strong that they stick in car tires and are distributed on roadsides), and is fatal to horses (once it becomes ~60% of their diet).
-I have waged war against it for one summer and I have it in my sights for the next 6-10 years until the seed bank is fully depleted.
+I waged an all-out war against it for one summer, sprayed the following spring, and I have it in my sights for the next 6-10 years until the seed bank is fully depleted.

 After weeks of googling and talking to land management folks at different government agencies as well as local master gardeners, I am confident that this is the best guide for understanding and managing a yellow starthistle infestation: